 Markets Where Online Gambling is Legal and Well Regulated

 The countries described in this section have all legalized online gambling and enacted regulations that are effective at protecting the customer.
-When we say “well regulated,” we mean the regulations are just that: effective at consumer protection.
+When we say “well regulated,” we mean the online gambling regulations are just that: effective at consumer protection.
 Some of these countries are over-regulated or over-taxed and that has stifled the industry to various degrees.

 The best possible outcome for gamblers is for online gambling to be legalized and regulated, but not too much so.
 Lawmakers need to strike a balance.
 If they go too far in the direction of regulations and taxes, they risk creating a situation in which few operators even choose to serve that market and players end up playing at unlicensed foreign betting sites anyways.